Start today for FREE.

 Michigan

-Required Lease Disclosures
+Required Michigan Lease Agreement Disclosures

 “NOTICE: A tenant who has a reasonable apprehension of present danger to him or her or his or her child from domestic violence, sexual assault, or stalking may have special statutory rights to seek a release of rental obligation under MCL 554.601b.”

-Security Deposit Notice
+Security Deposit Documentation Requirements

 “YOU MUST NOTIFY YOUR LANDLORD IN WRITING WITHIN 4 DAYS AFTER YOU MOVE OF A FORWARDING ADDRESS WHERE YOU CAN BE REACHED AND WHERE YOU WILL RECEIVE MAIL; OTHERWISE YOUR LANDLORD SHALL BE RELIEVED OF SENDING YOU AN ITEMIZED LIST OF DAMAGES AND THE PENALTIES ADHERENT TO THAT FAILURE.”

-A notification about the Michigan Truth in Renting Act must be included, which outlines rights and obligations for rental agreements.
-The statement must be in twelve-point font or legible print with letters no less than 1/8 inch:
+Truth in Renting Act Disclosure: Property owners must include notifications about the Michigan Truth in Renting Act, which outlines rights and obligations for rental agreements.
+The statement must appear in twelve-point font or legible print with letters no less than 1/8 inch:

 “NOTICE: Michigan law establishes rights and obligations for parties to rental agreements.
 This agreement is required to comply with the Truth in Renting Act.
 If you have a question about the interpretation or legality of a provision of this agreement, you may want to seek assistance from a lawyer or other qualified person.”